mediachicken/MovieClipX/README.md

 ![ScreenShot](https://raw.github.com/iGARET/MovieClipX/master/pr/banner.png)

+## Dear MovieClipX users,
+This library is antiquated and hasn't been tested in Corona SDK for over 3 years.
+If you'd like to continue the development, please feel free to fork this :blush:

 ## MovieClipX
 MovieClipX (mcx) is a very slick library based off the original MovieClip library for Corona SDK.
 It adds a few very awesome features including
 * mcx objects.
 A MovieClip master object capable of housing multiple different MovieClip animations.